|Half Day Canoe trips

 found this lake many years ago while hiking into the Kenai Wildlife Refuge.
 I found no trail to the lake back

-of the Loons on the water, and the Eagle soaring overhead, the Moose and the Trumpeter Swans.
-I knew I
+the Loons on the water, and the Eagle soaring overhead, the Moose and the Trumpeter Swans.
+I knew I had

-had stumbled on to a Secret Jewel.
-For a year or so I bushwacked my way to this lake to fish and explore,
+stumbled on to a Secret Jewel.
+For a year or so I bushwacked my way to this lake to fish and explore, and then

-and then one day I found an ancient trail leading me from the road to the lake the trail had long been lost and
+one day I found an ancient trail leading me from the road to the lake the trail had long been lost and was

-was covered with down timber and brush .
-We cleaned up this old trail using hand saws and axe, as Power
+covered with down timber and brush .
+We cleaned up this old trail using hand saws and axe, as Power tools

-tools and chainsaws are against the Refuge laws.
-Now the Two mile Hike into the lake is much nicer taking
+and chainsaws are against the Refuge laws.
+Now the Two mile Hike into the lake is much nicer taking about

-about an hour or less to walk in, but I kept the entrance to the Old trail hidden from sight, so as to keep the
+an hour or less to walk in, but I kept the entrance to the Old trail hidden from sight, so as to keep the lake more

-lake more to myself, and keep it as my secret.
-We do not tell local Alaskans of this place, so we can keep it
+to myself, and keep it as my secret.
+We do not tell local Alaskans of this place, so we can keep it as a hidden

-will need to be able to carry on a backpack an inflatable canoe.
+need to be able to carry on a backpack an inflatable canoe.
 Weighing about 35 to 40 lbs.
-The 2 mile hike
+The 2 mile hike into

-into the lake is through birch and spruce forest.
-This is a guided trip and is designed for those people that
+the lake is through birch and spruce forest.
+This is a guided trip and is designed for those people that want a

 Paddle the lake and you may see Loons, Eagles, Swans, River Otter, Beaver, Muskrat, Ducks, shore birds,